VinayakaHegade/conways-game-of-life/README.md

 # Conway's Game of Life

 This project is an implementation of [Conway's Game of Life](https://playgameoflife.com) using Vite, React, TypeScript, and Tailwind CSS.
-It features a responsive design and intuitive controls for an engaging user experience.
+It features a intuitive controls for an engaging user experience.

 ## Features